SoftwareBrothers/adminjs/tutorials/resource-decorators.md

 ### Writing your own decorator

-To modify how particular resource behaves you have to create decorator class for it:
+To modify how a particular resource behaves you have to create decorator class for it:

 ```javascript
 const { BaseDecorator } = require('admin-bro')